BlobEmoji/queuebot/README.rst

 Create a new suggestions table as in `schema.sql <https://github.com/slice/queuebot/blob/master/schema.sql>`__.

+In Linux you can do this quickly by doing ``psql -d mydb -U myuser < schema.sql`` on the command line.

 Your setup for PostgreSQL is now done and you can log out of psql by typing ``\q``.

 config.py